A Deep Learning-Based Method for Power System Resilience Evaluation: Experiment Results

-In this case study, we developed a discrete-time simulation framework to generate power system resilience data and used the simulation results to train the model for resilience evaluation.
-The simulation framework consists of four modules: power system topology, hazard generator, fragility model, and recovery model.
-The simulation process can be divided into two stages: the hazard stage and the restoration stage, as illustrated in Fig.~\ref{fig:simulation_framework}.
-In this section, we provide an overview of the simulation framework, introduce each module, demonstrate the simulation results, describe the model structure and training results, and showcase the resilience evaluation results based on the trained model.
+In this case study, the proposed deep learning framework was validated using synthetic data generated by a discrete-time simulation environment based on the graph-based resilience framework previously developed in~\cite{R72}.
+The simulation produces system performance records at the substation service area level under thunderstorm-wind scenarios.
+These physically simulated data provide a controlled benchmark for assessing whether the deep learning model can accurately learn the relationship between hazardous weather conditions and system resilience, measured using the resilience trapezoid.
+The simulation framework consists of four modules: a power system topology synthesizer, a hazard generator, a fragility model, and a recovery model.
+The process includes two sequential stages: the hazard stage and the restoration stage, as illustrated in Fig.~\ref{fig:simulation_framework}.